Aashish-777/Python-Allow-List-Update/README.md

 with open(import_file, "r") as file:
     ip_addresses = file.read()
 ```
-- Reads the file's contents into a string using the `.read()` method.
+**Description**:
+- The `import_file` variable contains the name of the allow list file.
+- The `with` statement ensures that the file is automatically closed after reading.
+- `.read()` is used to load the file content into the `ip_addresses` variable as a string.

 ### 2. Convert the String to a List
 ```python
 # Convert the string of IP addresses into a list
 ip_addresses = ip_addresses.split()
 ```
+**Description**:
-- Splits the string into a list of IP addresses for easy manipulation.
+- The `.split()` method breaks the string into individual IP addresses, creating a list where each element is an IP address.

 ### 3. Remove IPs from the Allow List
 ```python